Pete-Nime/Spark_-_Data_Lakes/README.md

 # To initiate the ETL pipeline

-Run python etl.py on the terminal if success the preview will be displayed
+Run python etl.py on the terminal if successful the preview will be displayed